Friday, February 21, 2025

 The pace of the first faction turn, with only one day separating each action from the next, worked fine to kick off the campaign but was never going to be sustainable in the long run.
 It didn't make sense with the game mechanics—Capital Fleets conceivably could bounce around the map going six hexes in a few days—and it would've meant a flood of background news too fast for the players to keep up with.
 Plus, it was a little too rigid.

 My solution: roll a d4 after each faction's move and have that many days pass before the next one.
-A full faction turn now takes at least 12 and as many as 30 days, with an average of 21.
-It seemed, when I decided on this, that big cycles of astro-political events lasting about three weeks would work well with the pace of play; the PCs could make a whole 10-day interstellar voyage and not arrive at their destination feeling that history had passed them by while they cruised (or hurtled, or howled) through metaspace.
+A full faction turn could still conceivably happen in a week, but it could be as long as 24 days, and the average will be 15.
+It seemed, when I decided on this, that big cycles of astro-political events lasting about two weeks would work well with the pace of play; the PCs could make a whole 10-day interstellar voyage and not arrive at their destination feeling that history had passed them by while they cruised (or hurtled, or howled) through metaspace.
 As it happened, BQ's superlative piloting skills ended up drastically shortening the PCs' travel times, but this pace has worked nicely nevertheless.

 So what's been happening across the Sector while the PCs cut a swath of criminal mayhem and destruction rude behavior and disorderly conduct across the Commonwealth of Free Worlds?
 (Consult this handy-dandy map as an aide-memoire.)